 Ameelio has quickly established itself as the future of prison communication and virtual learning.
 We were recently chosen as Fast Company’s World-Changing Idea in Social Justice and awarded a NYTimes Tech for Good Award 2021.

 The ideal candidate will play a leadership role in advancing policy change by identifying opportunities for advocacy through Ameelio’s work.
-The Senior Policy Analyst will bring expertise and, ideally, prior experience in the corrections and/or criminal justice reform space to influence important advancements and improve upon criminal justice policy at local, state and federal levels.
+The candidate will bring expertise and, ideally, prior experience in the corrections and/or criminal justice reform space to influence important advancements and improve upon criminal justice policy at local, state and federal levels.

 What we're looking for: